Developer Preview terms

 SkillHub may review, reject, restrict, suspend, deprecate, or remove listings to protect developers, publishers, and the marketplace.

-Commercial records are modeled before final payment capture and payout-provider automation are connected.
+Commercial records are modeled as prelaunch operating state before final payment capture and payout-provider automation are connected.

-- Usage logs do not pay publishers directly; billable usage posts transactions, transaction splits, and publisher balance rows first.
+• Usage logs do not pay publishers directly; after paid-marketplace gates, billable usage posts transactions, transaction splits, and publisher balance rows first.

-- The launch default split is 20% platform fee and 80% publisher share unless a newer active commission rule applies to future posting.
+• The preview split model is 20% platform fee and 80% publisher share unless a newer active commission rule applies to future posting.

 Refunds and disputes